Abanather/ADS509--Topic-Modeling/README.md

 Topic modeling is a fundamental text analysis technique since asking "What are these documents about?" is a fundamental question.
 In this assignment you will build an NMF model, an LDA topic model, and an LSA topic model.
 You will compare the resulting topic allocations.
 In this assignment we will work with the Brown University corpus in nltk.
 The documents are in categories already, so you can compare your models to the official classification as well.

 Instructions
-Create a repository under your GitHub account from this template: https://github.com/37chandler/ads-tm-topic-modeling.
-Instructions can be found here.
-Make your repository public or add your instructor’s Github account as a collaborator.

 The notebook “Topic Models.ipynb” holds detailed instructions for the assignment.
 In that notebook you are asked to do the following: